inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 ~~~~~~~~~~~~~~~~~~

 Messages received from the network protocol module must be processed by
-the associated socket where as shown in the general section.
+the associated socket as shown in the general section.
 The
 :cpp:`L3Socket` deconstructs the message and uses the
 :cpp:`L3Socket::ICallback` interface to notify the application about the
 received data: